INP-PM/FEDM/README.md

 12. Adaptive time stepping.
 The time-step size control is based on the L2 norm difference between the previous and the current step.
 Depending on used approximation, relevant variable may be mean electron energy, electron number density or the whole solution vector.
 The new time step is obtained using the function `adaptive_timestep()` which utilizes PID controller, described in the article.

 ## Note from the author
-The FEDM code was developed while the author was learning the Python language.
-Most of the functions are not written in a Pythonic way and many of them probably already exist.
-However, since the code has been verified and works quite well in its present form, we have no intention to change or update the functions (i.e., we follow the first rule of programming: "If it ain't broke, don't fix it").
+Initally, the FEDM code was developed while the author was learning the Python language.
+Most of the functions were not written in a Pythonic way.
+Thanks to Dr. Peter Hill and Dr. Liam Pattinson of the PlasmaFAIR project, the health check of the code has been performed and the code has been significantly improved.

 ## License